St. Augustine Alligator Farm Zoological Park: History

 The park began in 1893 on St. Augustine Beach as a minor attraction at the end of a railway running through neighboring Anastasia Island.
 The alligators were added at first to get visitors to buy souvenirs and see the museum there.
 Soon, the reptiles themselves became the main point of interest.

 Growing in popularity, the park moved to its current location in the early 1920s.
 The park changed owners in the 1930s, and, after a devastating fire, they started reconstruction and expansion of the facilities.
 In 1993, for their 100-year anniversary, the park became the first place in the world to display every species of crocodilian.

 In 2008, the zoo opened a new Komodo dragon facility that also exhibits lizards and snakes found within Southeast Asia.

 National historic status

 On September 10, 1992, the Alligator Farm was designated a U.S. Historic District.
 As such, it was referred to as the St. Augustine Alligator Farm Historic District.
 According to the National Register of Historic Places, it covers less than 1 acre, and contains one building and one structure.

 Collection

 As of 2012, this was the only place where one can see every species of alligator, crocodile, caiman and gharial.
 Over the years, the zoo has expanded to include mammals, birds, and other reptiles.

+The farm is home to Chance the Snapper.